010505/test/README.md

 # test
-try to create a repository
+this is a test for YingLan to create a repostory